tkohegyi/mitmJavaProxy/README.md

 **IT IS CRITICAL THAT YOU DO NOT INSTALL THIS CERTIFICATE AUTHORITY ON A CLIENT/BROWSER THAT IS USED FOR ANYTHING OTHER THAN TESTING.**

 It is recommended to use `-Djdk.tls.namedGroups="secp256r1, secp384r1, ffdhe2048, ffdhe3072"` java arguments to address some issues still existing in some JDK implementations.

+Please note that in V2.5.x the certificate used by this proxy is upgraded.